r3dh4r7/neo-remote-commander/README.md

   `network` - MainNet/TestNet

-  `wallet` - Neo wallet address to be used for sending/receiving commands
+  `client` - Neo wallet address to be used for sending commands to host

   `asset` - Asset hash (GAS by default)